List of To Kill a Mockingbird characters: Burris Ewell

 Burris Ewell, a son of Bob Ewell, is belligerent like his father.
 He goes to the first day of school but departs as everyone else in his family has.
-Burris is scared of Caroline Fisher, his teacher.
+Burris is indifferent to Caroline Fisher, his teacher.
 He behaves rudely when she tells him to go home, wash his hair to get rid of his head lice, and come back clean the next day.
 He refuses, and a student explains to Miss Caroline that the Ewell children never attend school; they only show up for the first day, get marked down on the register, then leave and remain absent until the next school year begins.
 His famous quote was, "Report and be damned to ye!
 Ain't no snot-nosed slut of a schoolteacher ever born can make me do nothin'!
 You ain't makin' me go nowhere, missus.
 You just remember that.
 You ain't makin' me go nowhere!"
 As of Scout's first year of school (the first grade), Burris has repeated the first grade three times.